Quick Verdict

 Best for: all hair types; color-treated, heat-damaged, chemically processed hair

-K18 is built around a single bioactive ingredient: the K18Peptide, a 18-amino-acid sequence that is biomimetically identical to the polypeptide chains inside the hair cortex.
-When applied to damaged hair, the peptide diffuses into the cortex and reconnects broken keratin chains -- the same chains that bleach, color, and heat styling sever over time.
-This is a mechanistically different approach from both Olaplex (which targets disulfide bonds) and traditional protein treatments (which coat the cuticle).
+K18 is built around a single bioactive ingredient: the K18Peptide, an 18-amino-acid sequence positioned to mimic polypeptide chains inside the hair cortex.
+The brand frames it as a molecular repair step for damage from bleach, color, and heat styling.
+It is a different approach from both Olaplex (which centers BAPDDM and disulfide-bond positioning) and traditional protein treatments (which mainly coat and stiffen the cuticle).

-The 4-minute leave-in protocol is genuinely fast.
+The 4-minute leave-in protocol is unusually quick for a bond-focused step.
 Shampoo, towel dry to damp (not soaking wet), apply a small amount (pea-sized for short hair, dime-sized for long), wait 4 minutes, then style as normal.
 No rinse.
-The improvement in elasticity, shine, and breakage reduction starts showing within 2-3 uses and continues to build.
+Improvements in elasticity feel, shine, and reduced breakage-prone texture can build over repeated use.
 At $75 it is the most expensive pick here, but a little goes a long way -- a 50ml bottle lasts 3-4 months for most people.

 Check price on Amazon3.
 Olaplex No. 3 Hair Perfector -- Best Bond Builder